amirih/epipol/README.md

 Run the query `[out:json][timeout:25]; ( way["building"]({{bbox}}); ); out body; >; out skel qt;`, click export, and download as GeoJSON.<br>
 Run the query `[out:json][timeout:25]; ( way["highway"]({{bbox}}); ); out body; >; out skel qt;`, click export, and download as GeoJSON.<br>

 At this point, check that both tbp_maps and processed are empty.
 Move the files to `epipol\map_creation\tbp_maps`.
 Either rename the building file to a.geojson and the highway file to b.geojson, or specify their file names as arguments when calling `python make_map.py`.
+The first argument, which is mandatory, is the path to `(QGIS install location)\apps\qgis\python\plugins`.
+The other two arguments are the file names if not a and b.
 The outputted ESRI shapefiles should be available within the processed subdirectory.
 You can copy them into `epipol\target\maps\(name of location)`.
 The map can be chosen from within your .properties file.
 If this doesn't work for whatever reason, you can read [this guide](map.md) on how to manually create a map.

 <h2>Misc.</h2>